truera/trulens/docs/contributing/standards.md

     ```python
     from trulens.schema.record import Record # don't do this
-    from trulens.schema import record as mod_record # do this instead
+    from trulens.schema import record as record_schema # do this instead
     ```

     This prevents the `record` module from being loaded until something inside it is needed.
-If your uses of `mod_record.Record` are inside functions, this loading can be delayed as far as the execution of that function.
+If your uses of `record_schema.Record` are inside functions, this loading can be delayed as far as the execution of that function.

 - Import and rename modules: